KaleabTessera/Research-Paper-Reading-Template/README.md

 [ Only for work that appears to be highly related from reading abstract/intro/conclusion.]

 ### Problem Setting
 [ What is the problem setting e.g. regression, classification or sequence prediction?
-In RL, this would also include the environment and details about rewards etc. ]
+In RL, this would also include the environment and details about rewards etc. This should include the evaluation setting for the results. ]

 ### Methodology
 [How did they approach the problem.
-What methods did they use? ]
+What methods did they use?]

 ### Assumptions
 [What assumptions were made and are these assumptions valid?]

 ### Prominent Formulas
 [Can be empty]

-### Prominent Figures
-[Can be empty]

 ### Results
-[Theoretical or empirical results (any main tables) ]
+[Theoretical or empirical results (any main graphs and tables).
+Also try to possibly mention **why** you or the authors think certain results occurred. ]

 ### Limitations
 [Did the authors mention any reservations/limitations to their work or methodology?
 Do you see any limitations of their work?]